abdullah-ch/Git-Cheat-Sheet/README.md

 `git rebase -i HEAD~4`
 #### Check your commit tree by using git log command and become sure that your commits have been removed locally.
 Once, you're certain, push the remaining commits.
 `git push origin branchName --force`
-#### Your History will be altered and the commits will be removed remotely as well as locally
+#### Your History will be altered and the commits will be removed remotely as well as locally.